JoniVR/VerticalCardSwiper/README.md

 @IBInspectable public var visibleNextCardHeight: CGFloat = 50
 /// Vertical spacing between CardCells.
 Default is 40.
 @IBInspectable public var cardSpacing: CGFloat = 40
-/// The transform animation that is shown on the top card when scrolling through the cards.
-Default is 0.05.
-@IBInspectable public var firstItemTransform: CGFloat = 0.05
 ```

 #### Other